HEERA ALAYA

 I don’t recollect ever seeing you flustered.

-[Laughs] I try not to show people that part of me, as you will feel uncomfortable.
-So, I keep those feelings within me and deal with the frustrations and anger later.
+[Laughs] I try to avoid showing that side of myself, as you will feel uncomfortable.
+So, I keep those feelings inside and deal with the frustration and anger later.

-What do you enjoy doing in your downtime?
+What do you like to do in your downtime?

 I enjoy spending time with my family, hanging out with my children, working in the yard and talking; that’s when we communicate.
-I also enjoy playing golf; I get my frustrations out—I hit the ball.
+I also enjoy playing golf; I get my frustrations out—there’s something satisfying about hitting the ball.

 [Laughter]

-Are children different in today’s times?
-And what values do you impart to your children?
+Are children different today?
+What values do you instil in your children?

 Are you strict with your children?

 I am strict.
-Education is the biggest problem.
-You need an education to get a decent job.
+Education is essential; you need an education to get a decent job.
 You will be left behind if you don’t learn something every day.
 It doesn’t matter what you learn, but learn.
 If it means you learn to add up to four in five new ways, then learn it.
 It’s a way to exercise your mind.

 Do you regret not doing anything when you were young?